iDash3/tinywebserver/README.md

-Lost the code for my original website [isaacbs.com](https://isaacbs.com).
 This is a text file running on a minimalist [c web server](https://github.com/iDash3/tinywebserver.git).
-A literal README
+A literal README for [isaacbs.com](https://isaacbs.com)

 - - - - - - - -